Gardeners' Corner Kids' Garden Sustainable Garden Architecture & Display Fixture

 Related Products

 One of the most economical important bamboo species in the world, the native of South America have been using this bamboo for construction, making tool, utensiles from the bamboo for thousand of years before the European arrived.
 Guadua is thick wall, and structurally stronger than the wood or even the steel in some respect.
+These bamboo are also widely used in Indonesia all many kind of construction also.

 Our Web Store Term and Contidions